lneshev/ShumenTraffic/Docs/DATABASE_SCHEMA.md

 **Notes:**
 - Schedule does not directly reference a route; instead, each course in the schedule specifies which route it uses
 - This allows different courses in the same schedule to use different routes (route swapping)
-- Priority field allows multiple schedules for the same bus line, direction, day type and date range with different priority levels
+- Priority field allows multiple schedules for the same bus line, direction, days of week and date range with different priority levels
 - Use cases for Priority:
   - Normal priority: Regular schedules
   - High priority: Special schedules (holidays, events, temporary changes)